ctuning/reproduce-milepost-project/package/tool-cere-trunk/README.md

 https://github.com/benchmark-subsetting/cere

-Improved/updated version of codelet extractor.
+Improved/updated version of codelet extractor -
-We used similar tool from CAPS Entreprise
-(see ck find soft:tool.codelet-finder)) for our MILEPOST (2006-2009), Collective Mind (2011-2013) and Collective Knowledge (2014-cur) projects
+we used our own or similar tool from CAPS Entreprise (see ck find soft:tool.codelet-finder)) for our MILEPOST (2006-2009), Collective Mind (2011-2013) and Collective Knowledge (2014-cur) projects